gtancev/Image-Data-Sampler/README.md

 Description
 ===========

 What the class does is basically random sampling within a image volume with provided size and padding.
 To this volume subsample, Gaussian-filtering can be applied and the original images together with the Gaussian-filtered versions are stacked in the channel dimension.
 Next, transformation are applied, if requested.
 The output is a tensor of shape (batch_size, nx, ny, nz, n_channels).
 Same holds for the masks.
 In addition, it is possible to selectively sample, i.e. that each n-th sample includes labelled data (by which the selectively sampled class can be determined).
 Read more about the inputs below.
+**Be aware that each class in the masks will correspong to one channel, i.e. for two classes there will be two channels (and not one).**

 Mandatory Inputs